GaretP/GaretP.github.io/index.md

 ![BODY](Crypto Shot Pull.png)

-> Lastly, the code created a CSV file and appended the price in the file every day.
+> Lastly, the code creates a CSV file and appendes the price in the file every day.
 The code can be further optimized, but with the simplicity of this project, it seemed redundant to do so.

 ![APPEND](Crypto Shot Append.png)